redetho logo

 Unicorn

-EMACS org-mode is immensely powerful.
+Emacs org-mode is immensely powerful.
 I use it primarily to write documentation, especially for software and hardware development.

 While learning org-mode, I wrote below lines to capture items I felt were most relevant for me, like on a cheat sheet.
 This might be useful to other people who have similar requirements.